Twilight of the Idols: The 'Improvers' of Mankind

 In this passage, Nietzsche proclaims his lack of belief of an objective morality, stating that there is no such thing as moral fact.
 With this information, he lists two examples of cases where moralization of mankind was attempted, despite the lack of complete moral truth.
 The people pushing for this morality are called 'improvers' by Nietzsche, the quotes representing the fact that these certain people fail at their goal of improving man.

 The first of these examples is that of religion.
 In this example, Nietzsche tells a fictional story of a priest who converts a man to Christianity, in order to keep him moral.
 However, his man eventually falls into basic human instinct such as lust, and is thus labeled as a sinner.
 Afterwards, the man is full of hatred, and is ostracized by others.
 The priest in this story represents the 'improver,' as he attempts to moralize someone, but only makes the man's life miserable.

-The second of these examples is that of the caste system in India.
-This system made an attempt of moralizing man by method of demoting and dehumanizing the Dalit who were at the very bottom of society.
-The 'improvers' in this scenario are those who perpetuate the caste system, and contribute to the dehumanization of the Dalit for the goal of moralization.
+The second of these examples is that of the caste system sanctioned by Manusmriti in India.
+This system made an attempt of moralizing man by making regulations on even breeding of no more than 4 races, and thus dehumanizing the Tschandala who were outcasts.
+The 'improvers' in this scenario is Manusmriti, and it contributes to the moral-prejudices against people in order to enforce Aryan values.